hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > And 'mongst the great, disseminate his name;
 >
-> 'Tis not the money they extort alone,
+> It is not the money they extort alone,
 >
 > From pupils I complain of, but you must own,
 >